lamccart15/SQL_Challenge/README.md

 This task included researching employees from a corporation from the 1980s and 1990s within 6 CSV files.
 The following was completed:

 * Data Modeling:
-    - An ERD was created
-    - Tables were designed to hold and organize the data - including primary and foreign keys
+    - An ERD was created with tables designed to hold and organize the data - including primary and foreign keys

+     ![ERD file](EmployeeSQL/EmployeeERD.png)

     - The data was then imported into a SQL database for further analysis

-     ![ERD file](EmployeeSQL/EmployeeERD.png)

 * Data Analysis
     - Queries were written to demonstrate the following: